databrickslabs/dbldatagen/README.md

 * Generation of discrete values - both numeric and text
 * Generation of values at random and based on the values of other fields (either based on the `hash` of the underlying values or the values themselves)
-* Specifying
+* Ability to specify a distribution for random data generation
 * Generating arrays of values for ML style feature arrays
-* Applying weights to the occurence of values
+* Applying weights to the occurrence of values
 * Generating values to conform to a schema or independent of an existing schema
 * use of SQL expressions in test data generation